gitfrandu4/basic-threejs-vr-scene/README.md

 # Basic Three.js VR Scene

-A modern WebXR-enabled virtual reality scene built with Three.js, featuring interactive controllers and object manipulation.
+A simple static WebXR-enabled virtual reality scene built with Three.js, featuring interactive controllers and object manipulation.
+The entire project runs directly in the browser with no build steps required.

 <img src="assets/scene.png" alt="Screenshot of the scene">